 - Prof. Olivier Hermine (Paris, France)

-The recordings of all the talks are now being processed and will be available on http://videolectures.net/sinapsa/ within a few weeks.
+The recordings of all the talks are available on videolectures.net/encals2017_ljubljana/

 Oral platform presentations